ClickCease

 Quid Pro Quo: The legal term refers to a person in a position of power that offers an employee a promotion or a higher wage in exchange for something.
 Usually in employment law, quid pro quo is associated with sexual harassment.
 In most quid pro quo cases a manager, supervisor, or CEO will offer a worker a higher position or higher salary in exchange for a sexual favor.

-Actions to Take After Being Let Go
+Actions to Take After Being Terminated

 Being let go from a company can be difficult to handle.
 You may fear how you will support yourself and your family afterward.
 There are measures you must take when receiving the news that your employment has been unjustly terminated.